fedeval/mr-cocktail/README.md

 * Open a cocktail details page where they can review and mark as favorite a cocktail
 * Manage their cocktail creations and favorites from a dashboard page

+A version of the app hosted on Heroku is available at [https://mr-cocktail-fedeval.herokuapp.com/](https://mr-cocktail-fedeval.herokuapp.com/)

 ---
 ## System Dependencies ##